Skip to Content

 (Source: QLINE Detroit via Facebook)

-10. The Weak Public Transit Options Are a Work in Progress.
+10. The Weak Public Transit Options Are a Work in Progress

 A drawback to getting its start as such a car-driven city meant Detroit’s public transit system didn’t get the love it deserved, though it’s slowly been gearing up over recent years.
-Still, these days, the moniker is more apropos of the fact you need a car to get around.
+Still, these days, the moniker is more apropos of the fact that you need a car to get around.
 Even still, a big pain point is the poor quality of the streets — don’t say we didn’t warn you.

 As far as going car-less?
 It’s possible, though not very convenient.
 But they’re working on it.
 The city’s bus system is pretty robust, though it doesn’t have the best record of reliability.
 Plus, in 2017, the long-awaited QLine light rail began giving rides on its 6.6-mile loop track from Downtown through Midtown to New Center.

-11. When it Comes to Things To Do in Detroit, Start With These Staples.
+11. When It Comes to Things To Do in Detroit, Start With These Staples

 A man is playing saxophone outside Detroit’s Eastern Market as locals enjoy a sunny day exploring all the market has to offer.

-Add some fun to your grocery run at Eastern Market.
+Add some fun to your grocery run at Eastern Market, a community hub for all kinds of produce, baked goods, local art, and more.

 (Source: Eastern Market Partnership via Facebook)